Protesters Call Attention to Deaths of Two More Black Men

 Fuller’s death has brought to light the death of another black man found hanging from a tree on May 31 in Victorville, a desert city 45 miles (72 kilometers) east of Palmdale.
 A sheriff’s spokeswoman, Jodi Miller, told Victor Valley News foul play was not suspected in 38-year-old Malcolm Harsch’s death but the man’s family said they were concerned it will be ruled a suicide to avoid further attention.

-The police did not identify the bust but local media identified it as a bust of John McDonogh.
+The police did not identify the bust but it was of John McDonogh.
 Mayor LaToya Cantrell said in a tweet that the city “rejects vandalism and destruction of City property.
 It is unlawful.”

 Members of the Clemson University football team led hundreds of demonstrators on the school’s campus in South Carolina.
 The march came a day after Clemson trustees voted to rename its honors college, stripping from the program the name of former vice president and slavery proponent John C. Calhoun.